omnipro-bh/OmniPlus_WA_Tracker_replit_v3/replit.md

   - **User-Specific Webhook Endpoints:** Each workflow has a unique webhook URL (`/webhooks/whapi/:userId/:webhookToken`) displayed with copy-to-clipboard functionality
   - **Entry Node Configuration:** Support for setting an entry node that serves as the welcome message for first-time contacts
   - **Automated Message Routing:** Incoming WHAPI webhook messages are routed based on:
-    - **First Message of Day Detection:** Uses conversation_states table to track last message timestamp per phone/channel
+    - **First Message of Day Trigger (October 2025):** Timezone-aware detection using Asia/Bahrain (UTC+3) timezone.
+Uses minimal-state `firstMessageFlags` table with (phone, dateLocal) unique constraint.
+On first text message of each calendar day (resets at 00:00 Bahrain time), sends the workflow's entry node message.
+Subsequent messages same day are ignored.
+Idempotent with conflict-based deduplication using database unique constraint.
-    - **Text Messages:** Route to entry node for first messages, or handle as general text input
+    - **Text Messages:** Route to entry node for first messages of day, ignored for subsequent messages same day
     - **Button/List Replies:** Extracts ID after colon from WHAPI format ("ButtonsV3:r1" → "r1", "ListV3:r2" → "r2") and matches to workflow edges using sourceHandle (multi-output workflows) with fallback to node button configs (legacy workflows).
 Supports both `reply.button_reply` and legacy `button.id` formats.
   - **Inactive Workflow Handling:** Webhook handler respects `isActive` flag - logs all incoming messages for debugging but only sends automated responses when workflow is Live
   - **Automated Response Sending:** Integrates with WHAPI Gate API to send automated responses based on workflow configuration using `buildAndSendNodeMessage` helper